Ajab Prem Ki Ghazab Kahani: Soundtrack

 The soundtrack was composed by Pritam while lyrics were penned by Irshad Kamil and Ashish Pandit.
 The songs are remixed by DJ Suketu and arranged by Aks.

 Track listing

 Reception

-The soundtrack received generally favorable reviews from critics.
-Samir Dave of Planet Bollywood gave it a rating of 7.5/10 and said, "If you are looking for an enjoyable potpourri of different musical styles, and melody, then you will love what Pritam has served up for, "Ajab Prem Ki Ghazab Kahani".
-It deserves to be at the top of the charts".
+The soundtrack received positive reviews from critics.
 Joginder Tuteja of Bollywood Hungama rated it 3.5/5 and praised the music composer saying, "This is Pritam's year, delivering chartbusters by dozens all through the year, he can now look forward to another bountiful of hit songs up his sleeves with Ajab Prem Ki Ghazab Kahani.
-Also, Ranbir and Katrina can enjoy a hugely popular track for themselves in the form of 'Main Tera Dhadkan Teri'.
+Also, Kapoor and Kaif can enjoy a hugely popular track for themselves in the form of 'Main Tera Dhadkan Teri'.
 Go, pick this one up from the shelves!".
-The songs 'Tu Jaane Na', 'Tera Hone Laga Hoon', 'Prem Ki Naiya' and 'Mein Tera Dhadkan Teri' became chartbusters.
+Chandrima Pal of Rediff.com gave the film 3 out of 5, writing, "Ajab Prem Ki Ghazab Kahani works simply because of Tu Jaane Na and Kailash Kher.
+It is probably one of the most elegant and evocative songs of the season."